o7-Fire/NodeNsfwJSAPI/README.md

 - Windows GPU (Windows 7 or higher and Cuda 11.2 w/ CUDNN v8) ([see installation instructions](https://www.tensorflow.org/install/gpu#windows_setup))

-For GPU support, tfjs-node-gpu@1.2.4 or later requires the following NVIDIA® software installed on your system:
+For GPU support, tfjs-node-gpu@1.2.4 or later requires the developers to have certain versions of NVIDIA software installed on their system.
+The specific software requirements are listed in the table below.

 | Name | Version |
 |---|---|